-PacifiCorp does not have a real-time forecast of customer generation exports that could be used to identify specific integration requirements, but it is possible to measure deviations within each hour, relative to the hourly average.
-During 2021-2022, the historical customer export data has a mean average percent error ("MAPE") of 8.6 percent, when comparing 15-minute values to the hourly averages.
-By comparison, the utility-scale solar in the FRS had a lower MAPE of 7.2 percent, indicating the utility-scale has a proportionately smaller contribution to regulation reserve requirements than customer exports.
-Note that this does not necessarily indicate that customer generation production has higher variability than utility-scale production.
-A significant portion of the customer generation production is used behind the customer meter, but to the extent production exceeds onsite demand throughout an hour, all of the variability is exported to the electric grid.
-That variation is thus higher as a percentage of customer generation production.
-Customer load generally does not respond to changes in onsite production (e.g., decrease consumption when customer generation production falls) and exports may have even more variability as a result of changes in a customer's demand.
+PacifiCorp does not have a real-time forecast of customer generation exports that could be used to identify specific integration requirements, but it is possible to measure changes within each hour compared to the hourly average.
+During 2021-2022, the historical customer export data had a mean average percent error ("MAPE") of 8.6 percent, when comparing 15-minute values to the hourly averages.
+By comparison, the large scale solar in the FRS had a lower MAPE of 7.2 percent.
+This indicates that large scale has a proportionately smaller contribution to regulation reserve requirements than customer exports.

-Because the variation in customer generation exports exceeds that of utility-scale generation, it is reasonable to expect integration costs for customer generation exports to be higher.
-In light of this, the use of the utility-scale solar integration costs likely understates the actual cost but is reasonable.
-Using the latest utility-scale solar integration costs approved in Order No. 34966 in PAC-E-20-14, the solar integration costs for 2023 is currently \$0.24/MWh.
+Because the variation in customer generation exports exceeds that of large-scale generation, it is reasonable to expect integration costs for customer generation exports to be higher.
+In light of this, the use of the large-scale solar integration costs likely understates the actual cost but is reasonable.
+Using the latest large scale solar integration costs approved in Order No. 34966 in PAC-E-20-14, the solar integration costs for 2023 is currently \$0.24/MWh.
 Assuming an average annual exports of 5,000 kWh per customer, the dollar impact of using a zero placeholder for integration costs until AMI data is available is \$1.20 per customer per year.